FAQs of Estonian E-Residents

-Company can be closed by appointing a liquidator.
-From there, liquidator is responsible for closing the company.
-We provide liquidation services, and the price depends on your company situation.
-We do not liquidate companies which have debts and liabilities to third parties.
+The company can be closed by appointing a liquidator.
+From there, the liquidator is responsible for closing the company.
+The liquidator has to be an Estonian resident.
 Read our article on how to appoint a liquidator here:

 Inspections is the same as auditing but it’s more of a summary assessment.
 The inspection is less costly.

 Audit needs to be done by a sworn auditor and it can’t be done by the same firm or person who does your books i.e. he/she needs to be independent.

 Auditing is mandatory if certain measures are meant.
 Also, the audit can be done before the measures are met if the company decides so.

 The audit is mandatory if two of these measures are met